Tunisia national football team: 2014–2022: Renaissance and two World Cup participations

-2023–present: Difficulties and temporary decline
+2023–present: Difficulties and decline

 After the World Cup, the federation rejected Kadri's resignation and extended his contract until 2024.
 The team topped their 2023 Africa Cup of Nations qualification group after defeating Libya twice, Botswana 3–0, and a loss against Equatorial Guinea 0–1.
 The team's performances began to decline, especially after the Tunisian Football Federation president, Wadie Jary, was imprisoned after accusations of financial corruption were proven.
 On 17 November 2023, the team started 2026 FIFA World Cup qualification with two victories against São Tomé and Príncipe 4–0 and Malawi 1–0.
 At the 2023 Africa Cup of Nations, Tunisia was drawn alongside Mali, Namibia and South Africa.

 The team endured a poor performance at the tournament, as they lost to Namibia 0–1, before drawing their latter group matches against Mali 1–1 and South Africa 0–0, being eliminated from the group stage.
 Kadri was dismissed and Montasser Louhichi was appointed in his place temporarily.
 In March, the team participated in the Egyptian Capital Cup, a friendly tournament affiliated with the 2024 FIFA Series.
 The team played in the semi-final against Croatia and, after a 0–0 draw, lost on penalties 4–5.
 In the third-place match, the team faced New Zealand; the match also ended 0–0, which ended with a 4–2 penalty shootout victory and a third-place finish for Tunisia.
 Louhichi continued to lead the team in the third and fourth rounds of the World Cup qualifiers.
 On 1 July, Faouzi Benzarti was appointed coach for the fourth time.
 Under Benzarti's leadership, the team started 2025 Africa Cup of Nations qualification with two wins against Madagascar 1–0 and Gambia 2–1.
 Tunisia then suffered a defeat at home against Comoros 0–1 and drew them away 1–1, prompting Benzati's resignation before being replaced by Kais Yaâkoubi, who led Tunisia to the AFCON.

-On 10 February 2025, Sami Trabelsi returned to the team as coach twelve years after his departure, leading the team to qualifying for the 2026 FIFA World Cup.
-On 13 October 2025, Tunisia became the first team in history to qualify for the World Cup without conceding a goal, during the 2026 World Cup qualifying campaign.
+On February 10, 2025, Sami Trabelsi returned to the team as coach twelve years after his departure, leading the team to qualifying for the 2026 FIFA World Cup.
+On October 13, 2025, Tunisia became the first team in history to qualify for the World Cup without conceding a goal, during the 2026 World Cup qualifying campaign.
+On November 18, at Stade Pierre-Mauroy in Lille, Tunisia achieved a historic 1–1 draw against Brazil in front of 40,000 spectators.
+The team entered the 2025 FIFA Arab Cup in Qatar missing key players due to their European clubs refusing to release them and conflicting schedule to the also upcoming 2025 Africa Cup of Nations, resulting in their elimination from the group stage after a loss, a draw, and a win.
+On June 15, 2026, Tunisia lost 5-1 to Sweden in their first group match of the 2026 FIFA World Cup, and subsequently lost 4-0 to Japan in their second group game, eliminating them from the tournament.